2-Year Postgraduate Mentorship Training

 Clinical Practicums

-Three 6-day clinical training retreats
+Hands-on in-person clinical training retreats

 Trout Lake Abbey main building